kulics/koral/book-en/control-type.md

 ```
 Number :I32
 ...
-^set    // means set, equivalent to setter in other languages
+.set    // means set, equivalent to setter in other languages
 {
     // ? ? ?
 Who should give the value? ? ?
 }